import atexit

 # Get the path to Aviary's models

-# If the path still doesn't exist, raise an error.
+# If the path doesn't exist, raise an error.

 raise FileNotFoundError("File or Folder not found in Aviary's hangar")